1 Million Turtles Community Conservation Program

 What is the National Nest Predation Survey?

 Nest predation rates on turtle nests are very high in many parts of the country.
 Introduced foxes are the major predator.
-By conducting the National Nest Predation Survey throughout the country we will develop a national interactive 'hotspot' map to determine region specific estimates of predation rates
+By conducting the National Nest Predation Survey throughout Australia we will develop a national interactive 'hotspot' map to determine region specific estimates of predation rates.

 What can I do?